HVTom/YOLO-Car-counter/README.md

 # YOLO-Car-counter

+### Description
 A Python application for detecting and counting cars in images using YOLO and GTK.

-### Description
-This application uses the YOLO (You Only Look Once) model for car detection in images through an intuitive graphical interface.
-The implementation combines computer vision techniques with a user-friendly GTK interface for real-time car counting.

 ### Features